pclaypoole/Financial-Planning/README.md

 2. How would a `50%` increase in the initial investment amount affect the expected portfolio return in dollars at the `95%` lower and upper confidence intervals?

-### Optional Challenge - Early Retirement
+### Early Retirement - Option

-The CTO of the Credit Union was really impressed with your work on this planner, but commented that `30` years seems like such a long time to wait to retire!
-The CFO starts wondering if the retirement plan could be adjusted to retire earlier than normal.

-Try adjusting the portfolio to either include more risk (a higher stock than bond ratio) or to have a larger initial investment and rerun the retirement analysis to see what it would take to retire in `5` or `10` years instead of `30`!
+Try adjusting the portfolio to either include more risk (a higher stock than bond ratio) or to have a larger initial investment and re-run the retirement analysis to see what it would take to retire in `5` or `10` years instead of `30`!

 ---